delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 ```

 !!! info
     As will be explained later, this schema will be used to generate Python code.
-All names in the Python code will use
+All names in the
-    `lower_case_with_underscores` as per Python variable naming conventions for any schema variables in `camelCase`.
+    Python code will use `lower_case_with_underscores` as per Python variable naming conventions.
+    That is, if we were to use `mountLocation` as the schema property name, it would still be called
+    `mount_location` in the generated Python code.
+To reduce confusion, we strongly suggest you use
+    this naming convention for the properties in your schema.

 With this schema, the user will be required to provide the source username, the source's IP address, the staging mount location as part of the linking process.